maureento8888/got-reel/README.md

 ## Acknowledgements

-- [Vue Mastery](https://www.vuemastery.com) - for all things Vue.js 💚
+- [Vue Mastery](https://www.vuemastery.com) - for all things Vue.js, and the best Vue.js tutorials 💚
 - Vue.js and Nuxt.js team - for amazing documentation 💚